-Non-resident Tuition
+Non-resident tuition

-By state law, all non-resident students attending schools of this district shall pay the regular school tuition rate.
-(4 AAC 09.030) This law pertains to students whose parents are not residents of the Municipality of Anchorage and who are not in the custody of a district resident.
-(ASD Policy Section 5117) For more information about non-resident tuition, please contact the school principal.
+By state law, all non-resident students attending schools of this district shall pay in advance the regular school tuition rate.
+(AS 9.030) This law pertains to students whose parents are not residents of the Municipality of Anchorage and who are not in the custody of a district resident.
+(ASD Policy Section 431.2) For more information about non-resident tuition, please contact the school principal.